cemalec/learn-ML-DL/CS231n/hw1/meetup-working-code.md

 ### Nathan Bendich:

+   2 layer nn in zip file:
    https://www.dropbox.com/s/llgiwyqril6ljms/cs231n_assn1___working_2-deep_NN.tar.xz?dl=0 .

    You can probably just "double-click" on the file name too and something will pop up to decompress it.
    Please let me know if you have any questions.
 I can try to explain as best as possible while I'm not working on the next part of the assignment.
    >tar -xvf cs231n_assn1___working_2-deep_NN.tar.xz  (to unzip)

-### Peter -- to add
+### Peter

    softmax code part of codeshare file:
    [a relative link](codeshare_hw1b.py)